hoopers-club/hoopers/src/pages/posts/frontpage/2021-09-29-map-court-teste-braga-courtimage-public-assets-frontpage-mrf20200522_dsf1286-jpg-productname-tee-productprice-19-productdescription-t-shirt-hoopers-productlink-https-hoopers-store-collections-t-shirts-products-aim-highe.md

 ---
 courtImage: /assets/uploads/courts_homepage.png
 courtDescription: >-
-  Creating iconic courts is only one of our passions.
+  Creating iconic courts is only one of our passions.<br/>

-  We've gathered with local artists and a "Dream Team" to refurbish basket courts and bring the community back to the street.
+  We've gathered with local artists and a "Dream Team" to refurbish basket courts and bring the community back to the street. <br/>

   Check what we already have done: